 - Link up via LinkedIn.
-You already have some tools on hand that render distance essentially irrelevant to your search.
+You already have some tools on hand that render distance essentially irrelevant to your remote job search.
 LinkedIn is clearly one of those.
 Ensure that your LinkedIn profile is not only up to date but also includes as much information about you as possible that is of interest to or commensurate with the needs of employers regardless of where they’re located.
 Do you have specialized skills, speak a second language or have experience working with social media, for example?
 Include them.
 Also, change the zip code on your LinkedIn profile to your target area rather than where you actually reside.
 This will make it more likely you appear in recruiter searches.

 - They’re called associations, so associate.
 If you belong to an alumni association or professional organization, check to see whether they are active in the locale you’re considering.
 If so, don’t just join, reach out.
 Talk to the person in charge of networking to get the lay of the land, so to speak.

 - You know your job but do you know how the industry works where you’re looking?
 Conduct online research on the trade association/industry groups in your target market location.
 Is there any connection between those groups/your profession and your contacts?
 If so, now is the time to establish or strengthen those ties.
 Make phone calls, not to ask for work but to start a conversation and develop a relationship strong enough that you can call that person in the future to ask for input, information or advice when your job search does yield potential new employment.